Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 SWOT Analysis

-This SWOT analysis highlights The Home Depot, Inc.’s core capabilities and challenges to inform strategic decisions.
+This analysis highlights The Home Depot’s core strategic factors to guide investment decisions.

 Strengths